WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ## Pin Controller pattern

 Meadow.Foundation drivers no longer require passing in the Meadow Device when using constructor overloads the accept Meadow pins.
-This means existing applications will need to be udpated.
+This means existing applications will need to be updated.
 This just requires removing the `Device` parameter when instantiating drivers.

 For example: